IBM-Cloud/terraform-provider-ibm/website/docs/r/security_group.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) The descriptive name used to identify the security group.
+* `name` - (Required, Forces new resource, string) The descriptive name used to identify the security group.
 * `description` - (Optional, string) Additional details to describe the security group.

 ## Attribute Reference